PySimpleGUI/PySimpleGUI/readme.md

 ## Asynchronous (Non-Blocking) Forms
 So you want to be a wizard do ya?
 Well go boldly!
 While the majority of GUIs are a simple exercise to "collect input values and return with them", there are instances where we want to continue executing while the form is open.
 These are "asynchronous" forms and require special options, new SDK calls, and **great care**.
 With asynchronous forms the form is shown, user input is read, but your code keeps right on chugging.
 YOUR responsibility is to call `PySimpleGUI.refresh` on a periodic basis.
 Once a second or more will produce a reasonably snappy GUI.

 When do you use a non-blocking form?
 A couple of examples are
 * A media file player like an MP3 player
 * A status dashboard that's periodically updated
 * Progress Meters - when you want to make your own progress meters
 * Output using print to a scrolled text element.
 Good for debugging.

+Word of warning... version 2.2, the currently released, and upcoming version 2.3 differ in the return code for the `Refresh` call.
+Previously the function returned 2 values, except when the form is closed using the "X" which returned a single value of `None`.
+The *new* way is that Refresh always returns 2 values.
+If the user closed the form with the "X" then the return values will be None, None.
+You will want to key off the second value to catch this case.
+The proper code to check if the user has exited the form will be a polling-loop that looks something like this:

+    while True:
+    	button, values = form.Refresh()
+    	if values is None or button == 'Quit': break

 We're going to build an app that does the latter.
 It's going to update our form with a running clock.